Turkmenistan: Foreign relations

 Turkmenistan's declaration of "permanent neutrality" was formally recognized by the United Nations in 1995.
 Former President Saparmurat Niyazov stated that the neutrality would prevent Turkmenistan from participating in multi-national defense organizations, but allows military assistance.
 Its neutral foreign policy has an important place in the country's constitution.
-Turkmenistan has diplomatic relations with 139 countries, some of the most important partners being Afghanistan, Armenia, Iran, Pakistan and Russia.
+Turkmenistan has diplomatic relations with 139 countries.
 Turkmenistan is a member of the United Nations, the International Monetary Fund, the World Bank, the Economic Cooperation Organization, the Organization for Security and Cooperation in Europe, the Organisation of Islamic Cooperation, the Islamic Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, the Food and Agriculture Organization, International Organization of Turkic Culture and observer member of Organisation of Turkic States.

 Turkmenistan is the 83rd most peaceful country in the world, according to the 2024 Global Peace Index.